Azure/azureml-examples/CONTRIBUTING.md

 ## Guidelines

-PRs to this repo are subject to review by the Azure ML team.
+PRs to this repo are subject to review by the Azure Machine Learning team.

 ### Rules